mbb10324/react-figura/README.md

 ___

-FiguraName: This component displays an input field with validation for a generic name.
+FiguraText: This component displays an input field with validation for a generic name.

 - Validation: must be filled, must contain no special characters.
 - Customize with: 'wrapper'(this customizes the div around our input field, error message, and label), 'inputStyle', and 'errorStyle'.